Stéphane Collet

 Stéphane Collet (born 13 June 1972) is a Malagasy former professional footballer who played as a midfielder.

+Personal life

 Collet was born in Antsiranana, Madagascar.
+He holds Malagasy and French nationalities.

+Career

-He debuted professionally for OGC Nice, and spent his career in Ligue 1 and La Liga.
-He has represented the Malagasy national team.
+Collet debuted professionally for OGC Nice, and spent his career in Ligue 1 and La Liga.
+He has represented the Madagascar national team.
 While at Strasbourg he won the Coupe de la Ligue in 1997, playing in the final.